-Turn adjusting screws 3 on the left and right so that the markings on the left and right chain adjuster 4 are in the same position in relation to reference marks 6.
-The rear wheel is then correctly aligned.
+Turn adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters 4 are in the same position relative to reference marks A. The rear wheel is then correctly aligned.

-The upper chain section must be taut.
+The upper part of the chain must be taut.